Key Takeaways

 Why use responsive website design?

-With a responsive website, you can have your website be ready for all devices which helps you lower the costs of maintaining a website, provides a seamless user experience, and improves your search engine optimization (SEO) efforts (Google recommends it).
+With a responsive website, your site can be ready for all devices.
+This helps you lower the costs of maintaining a website.
+It also provides a seamless user experience.

 If you create a responsive website and avoid the most common mistakes webmasters make when designing for mobile,